polterguy/lizzie/README.md

 Since the `Synchronizer` expects the type to implement some sort of _"read only"_ interface, in addition to a _"write and read"_ interface, this gives you a guarantee of that you can never invoke a _"write method"_ on your shared resource, inside a _"read only"_ delegate.
 Below is an example of usage.
+First some type that needs synchronised access.

 ```csharp
 // Read from shared instance interface.